ibm-cloud-docs/loadbalancer-service/faqs.md

 ## How can I monitor my IBM Cloud Load Balancer metrics?
 {: faq}

 The IBM Cloud Load Balancer service supports monitoring with Sysdig.
-For more information, refer to [Monitoring metrics using IBM Cloud Monitoring with Sysdig](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-metrics-sysdig#monitoring-metrics).
+For more information, see [Monitoring metrics using IBM Cloud Monitoring with Sysdig](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-metrics-sysdig#monitoring-metrics).

-## What information do I need to file a support ticket?
+## What information do I need to file an IBM Support ticket?
 {: faq}

-To file a support ticket, please provide the product name ("{{site.data.keyword.loadbalancer_full}}"), the UUID of your load balancer (if possible) and your IBM Cloud account number.
+To file an IBM Support ticket, provide the product name ("{{site.data.keyword.loadbalancer_full}}"), the UUID of your load balancer (if possible) and your IBM Cloud account number.
 The UUID can be found in the URL after navigating to the overview page of the given load balancer.